makerdao/mips/MIP45/mip45.md

 - `amt`: the maximum amount of collateral to buy (`amt`) — a purchase behaves like a limit order
 - `max`: the maximum acceptable price in DAI per unit collateral (`max`)
 - `who`: address that will receive the collateral (`who`)
-- `data`: an arbitrary bytestring (if provided, the address `who` is assumed to be a contract with an interface as described below, to which this data is passed)
+- `data`: an arbitrary bytestring (if provided, the address `who`, if it is neither the `Dog` nor `Vat` address stored by the Clipper, is called as a contract via an interface described below, to which this data is passed)

 #### `Clipper.take` performs several initial checks:
 - a reentrancy check to ensure the function is not being recursively invoked